Patapsco Female Institute: End of the school

 The PFI remained closed for a year as the board spent $10,000 on improvements in the physical plant.
 The PFI reopened in the fall of 1879.
 The school was run by Sarah N. Randolph (1839 - 1892).
 After her seven year lease expired in 1885, Sarah Randolph moved to Baltimore and ran a school there.

-A September, 1885, advertisement for the PFI, shows that the school was open with Annie Matchett as Principal and Roberta Archer as Vice Principal.
+A September, 1885, advertisement for the PFI shows that the school was open with Annie Matchett as Principal and Roberta Archer as Vice Principal.
 The two women were let out of their lease.
 Amanda Taylor became Principal as early as the 1886 - 1887 academic year.
 She could not make ends meet and the school closed.
 In 1891, the joint stock company was dissolved and the property was sold to James E. Tyson.

 Later history

 The property was converted to a summer hotel called the Burg Alnwick Hotel.
 Fourteen years later, in 1905, it was purchased by a Miss Lilly Tyson and turned into a private home.
 In 1917, during the First World War, the building was called into service as a hospital.
 It was fitted with 50 beds to accommodate wounded veterans returning to the States.
 In later years, the building was used as a theater and again as a private residence.
 In 1938, the Howard County School board considered the site for a new school.
 The guests of the Burg Alnick Hotel used the grounds for shooting clay pigeons.
 In 1958, the property was sold to the final resident, Dr. Whisman for use as a nursing home.
 Howard county made a demand of the owner to remove all wood from the structure to prevent fires, including the roof, floors and paneling leaving the institute in a permanent state of ruins.
 The property was willed to Dr. Whisman's Alma-mater, the University of Cincinnati.

 In 1966, the County considered buying the eight acre property again as parkland from the University of Cincinnati using a news transfer tax for school and park projects.
 It was purchased for $17,500 by the County soon after.
 Since 1966 the building has been under the care of the 'Friends of the Patapsco Institute'; it has been stabilized and partially restored, and the grounds fenced in to limit public access.
 The county finance director declared the building unrestorable, but budgeted $1.7 million to convert the area around it to a park.

-The Patapsco Female Institute is rumored to be haunted by the ghost of a young woman named Annie Van Derlot who died of pneumonia while attending school there.
-While this claim is popular among ghost hunters, there is no record of an Annie Van Derlot ever attending the Institute.